supersambo/papis-tui/README.md

 With this configuration in place the query `a habermas` gets automatically translated to `author: habermas` before being evaluated.

 ### prompt history
-The prompt provides a history of the last commands and search terms that where used.
-The history can be accessed via `key up` and `key down`.
-File paths for storing history between sessions can be specified in the configuration file as follows.
+The prompt provides a history of the last commands and search terms that were used.
+This history can be accessed with the `up` and `down` keys.
+File paths for storing the history between sessions can be specified in the configuration file as follows:

 ```yaml
 commandline: